 - Inter-generational relationships using isotopes and behaviour.

 You will help to answer evolutionary questions by building a network of mother and chick feeding and nutrition using stable isotope analysis.
 You will explore the stable isotope signatures of materials such as feathers and eggshell.
-Initially, you will test techniques using materials from a common bird species, but we hope to eventually analyse material from Antarctic birds in museum collections.
+Initially, you will test techniques using materials from a common bird species, but we will also analyse materials such as eggshell from Antarctic collections.

 For this project, you will have a biological or environmental sciences background, be willing to learn some basic chemistry, and to understand more about Antarctic avian feeding patterns.
 You will be interested in big picture questions and have the capacity to think laterally.
 You will probably enjoy lab work and learning new things: you will be willing to learn data analysis with guidance and help from others and enjoy the sense of satisfaction that comes from achieving new tasks.